About the Networks for Girls Program

 The Family Group Conferencing program component brings a girl’s entire family together to make a plan to address her behavior or difficulties and to manage any concerns that may come from the Juvenile Office, school, or family.

-The Girls Circle program component offers a structured support-group setting where, over the course of 8 weeks, girls gather with a facilitator and are able to use authentic voices and comfortably absorb essential information relating to their soc
+The Girls Circle program component offers a structured educational exploratory-group setting where, over the course of 8 weeks, girls gather with facilitators and are able to use authentic voices and comfortably absorb essential information relating to their social and emotional well-being.

 Both the Family Group Conferencing and Girls Circle programs are model programs that have been proven effective at reducing juvenile crime and behavioral issues in young women.
 These programs are being combined in a unique way to meet the needs of girls in Greene County.

-Funds are made available for this project through the Missouri Department of Public Safety and the Missouri Juvenile Justice Advisory Group from funding provided by the U.S. Department of Justice, Office of Juvenile Justice and Delinquency Prevention.
+Funds to launch this program were made available through the Missouri Department of Public Safety and the Missouri Juvenile Justice Advisory Group from funding provided by the U.S. Department of Justice, Office of Juvenile Justice and Delinquency Prevention.